An exponential map free implicit midpoint method for stochastic Lie-Poisson systems: Geometric structure of deterministic Lie--Poisson systems

 Let $I\colon \mathfrak{g}^* \to \R$ be a smooth map.
 Then $I$ evolves along a solution $X_t$ of the system~\eqref{eq:lie_poisson_deterministic} by the equation

 If it holds that $\{I,H \} = 0$, then $I$ is a conserved quantity, i.e., $\dot I(X_t) = 0$.
-An important class of conserved quantities are those that commute with functions $C:\mathfrak{g}^* \to \R$ belonging to the kernel of the Poisson bracket.
+An important class of conserved quantities are the functions $C:\mathfrak{g}^* \to \R$ that Poisson commute with every other function.
 These are precisely the Casimirs.
 The Casimirs depend solely on the Poisson structure, and not on the choice of Hamiltonian.

 Finally, the Poisson property of a mapping is defined using the Poisson bracket.
 A mapping $\phi: \mathfrak{g}^* \to \mathfrak{g}^*$ is a \emph{Poisson map} if for all $f,g \in C^\infty(\mathfrak{g}^*)$,